ME R-CNN: Multi-Expert R-CNN for Object Detection: Experimental Evaluation

 \subsection{MS COCO Results}

-We evaluate ME R-CNN on MS COCO 2014 val dataset and show the results in Table~\ref{tab:ms_coco}.
-In this experiment, all methods are trained on MS COCO 2014 train dataset.
-We compare ME R-CNN with the Faster R-CNN using two different standard metrics, which are mAP@.5 (PASCAL VOC metric) and mAP@[.5,.95] (MS COCO metric).
-The MS COCO metric (mAP@[.5,.95]) indicates the mAPs averaged for IoU$\in$[0.5:0.05:0.95].
-For both metrics, the ME R-CNN gained consistent performance gain over the Faster R-CNN.
+We evaluate ME R-CNN on MS COCO dataset and show the results in Table~\ref{tab:ms_coco}.
+The MS COCO dataset contains 80k, 40k and 20k samples in train, val, and test-dev sets, respectively.
+We compare ME R-CNN with the Faster R-CNN on two different evaluation settings: i) training the network using train set and testing on val set, and ii) training the network on train and val set and testing on test-dev set.
+We used two different standard metrics, which are mAP@.5 (PASCAL VOC metric) and mAP@[.5,.95] (MS COCO metric).
+The MS COCO metric (mAP@[.5,.95]) indicates the mAPs averaged for IOU$\in$[0.5:0.05:0.95].
+Regardless of the which metric we choose to use, the ME R-CNN achieved consistent performance gain over the Faster R-CNN on both evaluation settings.
+When trained on train set, ME R-CNN outperforms the Faster R-CNN by 2.1 for mAP@.5 and 0.6 for mAP@[.5,.95].
+When using train+val set for training, gains achieved by ME R-CNN over Faster R-CNN are 2.6 and 4.0 for the two metrics, respectively.